 Being able to move with the basketball with ease whether strolling down the court, or sprinting to the basket is an important skill.
 It is vital that you have excellent ball control at all times could mean the difference of winning or losing a game.
-I have seen players with poor dribbling and ball handling skills completely blow games.
-On the other hand, I have seen players with excellent ball handling and control skills make amazing comebacks and win games from behind.
+Players with poor dribbling and ball handling skills can completely blow games.
+On the other hand, players with excellent ball handling and control skills make amazing comebacks and win games from behind.

 Today we are going to discuss some more dribbling drills to help with ball control and comfort while moving with the ball.

 To perform this basketball drill,